 The blade is hand finished at a staggering 8-10° angle on each side using the traditional three-step Honbazuke method.

-The next important part of knife is the handle, Dalstrong Nakiri knife has heat, cold and moisture resistant handle.
+The next important part of the knife is the handle, Dalstrong Nakiri knife has a heat, cold, and moisture resistant handle.
 This means that it is durably enough to be inherited by your grandchildren.
-And most importantly – it is hygienic, because there are no gaps between the blade and the handle.
+And most importantly – it is hygienic because there are no gaps between the blade and the handle.

-Finally, it has stainless steel end cap that adds the perfect counterbalance.
+Finally, it has a stainless steel end cap that adds the perfect counterbalance.

 Dalstrong Nakiri is a well-balanced knife made using the latest technologies based on the Japanese traditions.
 Each piece is a unique representative of true masterpiece.

-It is the best choice for the Nakiri knife and it is suitable for those who cut huge amounts of vegetable, fruits and greens.
+It is the best choice for the Nakiri knife and it is suitable for those who cut huge amounts of vegetables, fruits, and greens.

 Santoku vs Nakiri – Santoku Knife Review